djdrysdale/digital-garden/notes/§ Metaphors for thought.md

 ---
-Title: Metaphors for thought
+title: Metaphors for thought
-Date: 2021-02-26
+date: 2021-02-26
-Description: A collection of metaphors related to thought, ideation, and innovation
+description: A collection of metaphors related to thought, ideation, and innovation
-Tags: structure
+tags: structure
 ---

 A list of [[Metaphors structure our interpretation of the world|metaphors]] for thoughts, ideas, and innovation